 “I mean all inexperienced,” June said.
 “Even that engineer guy, Jacobs, he hasn’t been an engineer all that long.
 Why did Captain Pete hire so many inexperienced staff members?”

 “Maybe he wants to give new people a go.”

 “Some new people, sure, that makes sense.
 But so many?
 And in key positions?”

 Wellsey stood and stretched as best he could in the tiny office.
 “Five o’clock.
 Quitting time.”

 From his desk drawer, he took a bottle of single malt, and poured tiny dashes into the bottoms of two plastic cups.
 He handed one to June, who took a tiny sip, just to be polite.
 Wellsey knocked back his own in a single gulp, but didn’t pour a second.

 “You ever work somewhere really weird?”
 Wellsey said.

 “Not really,” June said.

 “Well, you don’t want to.
 Trust me.
-The best place to work is somewhere really boring.
+The best place to work is somewhere incredibly, insanely boring.
 Save ‘interesting’ for your down time.
-The guy who gave me this scotch worked somewhere interesting, and he got walled up in a cellar.
+The guy who gave me this Scotch worked somewhere interesting, and he got walled up in a cellar.
 That’s why I picked this job, yeah?
 It’s basically just writing advertising copy and press releases… anyone could do it, really.
 I’m hoping this job never gets interesting.
 At all.
 If you think it is going to get interesting… well, let me know, so I can start updating my resume.”